 As with any surgical procedure, complications can occur.
 Some possible complications may include:

-- Blood clots in the legs or lungs
+Blood clots in the legs or lungs

-- Spinal cord injury
+Spinal cord or nerve root injury

-- Your healthcare provider will explain the procedure to you and offer you the chance to ask any questions that you might have about the procedure.
+Your healthcare provider will explain the surgery to you and offer you the chance to ask any questions that you might have about the procedure.

-- You will be asked to sign a consent form that gives your permission to do the procedure.
+You will be asked to sign a consent form that gives your permission to do the surgery.
 Read the form carefully and ask questions if something is not clear.

-- In addition to a complete medical history, your healthcare provider may perform a complete physical exam to make sure that you are in good health before undergoing the procedure.
-You may undergo blood tests or other diagnostic tests.
+In addition to a complete health history, your healthcare provider may do a physical exam to make sure that you are in good health before undergoing the procedure.
+You may have blood tests or other diagnostic tests.

-- Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, tape, and anesthetic agents (local and general).
+Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, tape, and anesthesia medicines (local and general).

-- Tell your healthcare provider of all medicines (prescribed and over-the-counter) and herbal supplements that you are taking.
+Tell your healthcare provider of all prescribed and over-the-counter medicines and herbal supplements that you are taking.

-- If you are pregnant or suspect that you are pregnant, you should notify your healthcare provider.
+If you are pregnant or think you could be, tell your healthcare provider.

-- You may meet with a physical therapist before your surgery to discuss rehabilitation.
+You may meet with a physical therapist before your surgery to discuss rehabilitation.

-- Based on your medical condition, your healthcare provider may request other specific preparation.
+Based on your health condition, your healthcare provider may have other instructions for you.